Adobe Stock known issues and limitations

 All Stock images are provided in their highest available resolution.
 Most images can be used for high-quality printed documents in 300 dpi.
 Vector files can be printed in all formats without quality loss.

 If an image you downloaded appears as an Internet Explorer icon, the image is in SVG vector format.
-You need Adobe Illustrator in order to work with SVG images.
+You need Adobe Illustrator to work with SVG images.
 If you don't have Illustrator, download the image as a JPEG.